 - Decorative shingles must all be painted the same color unless there are different shaped shingles.
 In other words two rows of square shingles and two rows of fish-scale shingles alternating can be different colors.
 In the colorful example at the beginning it is wrong to paint a design in one type of shingle.

-In the image above the fish-scale shingles alternate with other styles in rows and are painted as such.
-While the alternating paint colors are not really correct, the shingles as a whole differ from the clapboard and are separated by a horizontal trim.
+In the image above the fish-scale shingles alternate with rows of other decorative shingles and are painted differently.
+While the alternating paint colors like this are not really correct, the shingles as a whole differ from the clapboard and are separated by a horizontal trim as they should be.

 This is a historic house and the decorative shingling is done correctly.
 To understand what is done one must study and understand what is happening with the architecture.